ARPA-Network/BLS-TSS-Network/docker/README.md

-# Randcast DevOps Scripting (Dockerfiles and CDK AWS Infrastructure Scripts)
+# Randcast DevOps IAC

 ## Overview

-This folder contains the dockerfiles, scripts, and config files for facilitating streamlined randcast deployments (both for testing and production use on mainnet).
+This folder contains dockerfiles, cdk scripts, and config files for facilitating streamlined randcast deployments (both for testing and production use on mainnet).

 ## Folder Structure